A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

-where $\sigma^2_{\epsilon}$ controls the fidelity of the PDE solution.
-Given the prior and data models are Gaussian, the posterior distribution of $u(s)$ given $f(s_1),\ldots,f(s_m)$ are available in closed form via a Gaussian distribution.
+Many PNM methods for solving PDEs with uncertainty assume the solution has a GP prior.
+Then observations of boundary conditions and forcing terms of the PDE at a finite set of (collocation) points act as data that allow for a posterior distribution over the PDE solution.
+For a simple illustration, in the space-only case, we might have the following GP prior: \begingroup \endgroup where $m(s)$ is a mean function and $k(s,s';\theta_k)$ is a covariance function between two spatial locations $s$ and $s'$, defined by parameters $\theta_k$.
+Thus, this prior accommodates belief about the inherent smoothness of the PDE solution.
+In the case of a linear map (say, $\mathcal{M}(u(s)) = f(s)$), the implied GP prior for the PDE solution is \begingroup \endgroup where $\mathcal{M}{\mathcal M}'(k(s,s'; \theta_k))$ is the quadratic form associated with the linear operation on the prior covariance function (i.e., the kernel derived based on the fact that $\bm{A}\bm{\Sigma}\bm{A}^{T}$ is the variance-covariance matrix of random vector $\bm{A} \bm{x}$ where the variance-covariance matrix of $\bm{x}$ is $\bm{\Sigma}$).
+One then treats forcing terms as data, e.g., \begingroup \endgroup where $\sigma^2_{\epsilon}$ controls the fidelity of the PDE solution.
+Given the prior and data models are normal, the posterior distribution of $u(s)$ given $f(s_1),\ldots,f(s_m)$ are available in closed form via a normal distribution.
 In practice, one includes a boundary condition process and, for time-varying PDEs, an initial condition.
-In addition, one typically chooses ``collocation'' points for which to obtain ``observations'' $f(s_i)$ to facilitate computation.
+In addition, one typically chooses the collocation points at which to obtain ``observations'' $f(s_i)$ to facilitate computation.
 This approach is often embedded in a BHM with real world observations to learn the parameters of the underlying PDE (i.e., the inverse problem).

 The strength of the PNM approach is its principled uncertainty quantification, which comes from the numerical approximation (e.g., the $f(s_i)$ observations) and, in the case of inverse problems, real-world observations.
 The inherent regularization of the Bayesian prior also provides some robustness to ill-posedness.
 Perhaps most importantly, PNM's strong connections to traditional numerical methods have been established for special cases (e.g., linear PDEs and GP priors).
 That said, these methods are much more difficult to implement for nonlinear PDEs, do not scale well for very high-dimensional problems, and have not been used as much in deep BHMs with multiple sources of process uncertainty, as in the physical-statistical paradigm.
-However, the Bayesian PINN framework described in the next section can be considered a neural network based PNM.
+However, the Bayesian PINN framework described in the next section might be considered a neural network based PNM.